Disposable email addresses are email addresses that last for a limited period of time

 Temporary email addresses aren't always used by fraudsters.
-Some users are genuine and just trying to control communication so they don't 'get spammed' or have their data shared.
+Many users are genuine and just trying to control communication so they don't 'get spammed' or have their data shared.
 Consumer advice sites often suggest that people use a temporary email address if they buy anything online to keep their 'real' inbox spam free.

 Why Email Hippo watches for disposable email addresses

 There is a strong link between disposable email addresses and online fraud.
 Increasingly, companies don't want to deal with people who hide online.
 Credit card chargebacks, abusive behaviour, anti-social behaviour, crime and identity fraud are all enabled by disposable email addresses.
 These email addresses are the email equivalent of 'burner mobile phones' and instantly erased social media posts.